BloombergGraphics/covid-vaccine-tracker-data/README.md

 * `name`: State, territory, city or vaccination jurisdiction name.
 * `dosesAdministered`: Cumulative number of doses administered in a state, regardless of residency.
 This is the administration data published on our website.
 Prior to Feb.
 20, it includes the most up-to-date figures drawn from the CDC and from state-run dashboards—whichever value is higher; CDC data, which includes doses administered by federal entities within each state as of Feb.
 20, is currently used.
 * `peopleVaccinated`: Cumulative number of a state's residents who’ve received at least one dose; prior to Feb.
 20, this refers to people who were vaccinated in a state, regardless of residency.
 (Note: if higher than the CDC number prior to Feb.
 20, state-reported data is used.)
-* `completedVaccination`: Cumulative number of a state's residents who’ve been fully vaccinated; prior to Feb.
+* `completedVaccination`: Cumulative number of a state's residents who’ve been fully vaccinated with either a single- or two-dose vaccine; prior to Feb.
 20, this refers to people who were fully vaccinated in a state, regardless of residency.
 (Note: if higher than the CDC number prior to Feb.
-20, state-reported data is used, and the first-approved vaccines require two doses for full vaccination or “series completion”.)
+20, state-reported data is used.)
+* `completedOneDoseVaccination`: Cumulative number of a state's residents who’ve been fully vaccinated with a single-dose vaccine.
 * `cdcDosesDistributed`: Cumulative number of vaccine doses delivered, according to the CDC.
 (Data for New York City is as reported by the city.)

 [historical-global-doses-administered.csv](data/historical-global-doses-administered.csv) – Cumulative number of doses administered by country